isomerpages/moh-hib/_overview/Introduction.md

 <ol data-tight="true" class="tight">
 <li>
 <p>HIB will require all licensed healthcare providers, including private
-clinics, clinical laboratories and radiological services, to contribute selected health information to NEHR.
+clinics, clinical laboratories and radiological services, inclusive of retail pharmacy licensees to contribute selected health information to NEHR.
 These providers will also be granted access to NEHR to support better care continuity and safeguard patient welfare.</p>
 </li>
 <li>
 <p>HIB will also enable and regulate the sharing of non-NEHR individually